 Tests for Lung Infections

 - Blood tests or cultures.
-Blood tests may help determine whether antibodies to a specific organism that can cause pneumonia are present or whether specific viruses, such as influenza (flu) or respiratory syncytial virus (RSV), are present.
-A test for blood urea nitrogen (BUN) can help tell how serious an infection is.
+Blood tests may help tell whether antibodies to a specific organism that can cause pneumonia are present or whether specific viruses, such as influenza (flu) or respiratory syncytial virus (RSV), are present.
 Doctors can use blood cultures to test for bacteria in your bloodstream.